 The note taker writes directly into Beenote everything that is relevant to add to each topic.
-He assigns tasks to the right people, records and indicates the decisions that are taken.
+He assigns tasks to the right people, and records and indicates the decisions that are taken.
 We use Antidote to correct the spelling in real-time.

 All partners, meaning those who are responsible for a topic, can also add details to the notes.

 Each participant takes his personal notes directly in Beenote.
 External guests use their own tools or a notebook and pencil for the more traditional ones.

 At the end of the meeting, we determine the leader for the next meeting to be responsible for the entire process of the upcoming meeting.